Hayoreo/Digital-Dance-ITGMania/README.md

 # Digital Dance v1.0.9.2

 # ------------ Differences from 1.0.9 ------------
+- Added mid-session set summary!
+Can be accessed via the player menu.
 - Player tags have been added!
 - Player tag menu can be accessed via "ctrl + t" on screen select music.
 - Player tags are seperated between single and double.